 - AEA has worked to improve the relationships with USDA and FDA through

 - Added communication through member e-mail and Facebook lists.

 - The AEA worked to have a presence at National Poultry Improvement Program.
 (NPIP)

 - Through efforts of AEA, the American Heart Association added Emu to their list of heart healthy foods.

 - Feed Formulator CD

 - Business aids – CDs of “Pricing for Profits”, “What’s An Emu?”, a Presentation for Schools or Groups, “Home Processing”, “The Emu Primer” and “Marketing For N.E.W.
 And Beyond”.

 - Developed the AEA Certified Emu Oil Program.

 - Ongoing research projects.

-- AEA efforts were the primary reason that Emu is now listed as an amenable species.
+- AEA efforts were the primary reason that Emu is now listed as an amenable species for USDA inspection.